NOAA-GSL/VxIngest/docs/development-guide.md

 ## Developer tools

-Linting, formatting, type checking, and unit testing can be done through Poetry like so:
+Linting, formatting, type checking, and unit testing can be done through uv like so:

 ```bash
 # Lint